pkgdown/extra-header.html

 Details

-eth_date() internally stores number of days since the Unix epoch of "1970-01-01" GC ("1962-04-23" EC).
+eth_date() internally stores the number of days as an integer since the Unix epoch of "1970-01-01" GC ("1962-04-23" EC).
 Days before "1962-04-23" EC are represented as negative integers.
 This makes it easy to convert from and to base Date objects.

 Author